best wordpress membership plugins

 • Content Dripping — Easily schedule when members see you content as part of a drip campaign.
 Restrict access to WordPress posts or pages so you can control how members use your site.
 You can even set up a free trial and then lock content when the trial periods are over and require payment to continue accessing it.

 • Member Rewards — Those paying for access to your WooCommerce shop and content are often your most loyal customers.
 Extend free shipping and other special discounts to people that are a part of your membership site.
-Then, require non-members to meet certain criteria such as having a coupon or a minimum order amount.
+Then, require non-members to meet certain criteria, such as having a coupon or a minimum order amount.

-• Easy Member Management — WooCommerce Memberships makes managing memberships easy on both site owners and their users.
+• Easy Member Management — WooCommerce Memberships makes managing memberships easy for both site owners and their users.
 So members can view their accessible content, discover future access dates, and see all details regarding their membership status in the exclusive Members Area.

 And you’ll also get features like the ability to export member information into email marketing tools and communicate with members by sharing notes you’ve created.

-Bonus Pick: Restrict Content Pro
+9. Restrict Content Pro

 Restrict Content Pro